Larawiz/docs/docs/model-properties/users.md

 # Users

 You may want to create an [Authenticable](https://laravel.com/docs/authentication) and [Authorizable](https://laravel.com/docs/authorization) user, like the one shipping by default with Laravel.

-If you're using a [Quick Model](./#quick-model), issuing a `password`, `rememberToken`, or both, will instruct Larawiz to treat the model as an User Model.
+Issuing a `password` or `rememberToken` as columns will instruct Larawiz to change the type of the model to a User.

-:::: tabs :options="{ useUrlFragment: false }"
-::: tab "YAML" id="users-yaml"
 ```yaml{5-6}
 models: